GabrielVareilles/rails-matching/README.md

 ## Performance Benchmark

-Using [Benchmark module from ruby](https://ruby-doc.org/stdlib-2.5.0/libdoc/benchmark/rdoc/Benchmark.html) we can compare the time taken by plain activerecord matching and pure sql.
+Using [Benchmark module from ruby](https://ruby-doc.org/stdlib-2.5.0/libdoc/benchmark/rdoc/Benchmark.html) We can compare the time taken by plain activerecord matching and pure sql.

 Lets code a class method in our User model: